ReeseForReal/hello-world/README.md

 Day 2!
 It was a good day and I feel like I am catching on!

 Day 3!
 Making good progress through my courses!

+Day 4!
+Can't wait for september to watch the Eagles play!